wbond/vat-moss.js/readme.md

    - Configuring exchange rate information for the *bigmoney.js* library
    - Formatting foreign currencies when displaying VAT tax due in national currency

-This library has codified all of the standard rate VAT tax rules as of January 2015, and includes code to handle the various VAT exemptions that occur in the EU.
+This library has codified all of the standard rate VAT tax rules as of December 2017, and includes code to handle the various VAT exemptions that occur in the EU.
 This was primarily built to support companies selling software licenses or SaaS. *Ebook tax rates may be different - this library does not currently differentiate for those.*